Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Empirical analysis

 The sMAPE calculates the absolute difference between the actual value and the forecast (the numerator in equation (\ref{eq:smape})).
 It divides by half the sum of the absolute value of the actuals and the absolute value of the forecasts (the denominator in equation (\ref{eq:smape})).
 This value is then summed for all points in time and divided by the forecast horizon.

-In contrast to other percentage metrics, the sMAPE treats positive and negative forecast errors equally (\textit{symmetric}).
+In contrast to other percentage metrics, the sMAPE treats positive and negative forecast errors equally (symmetric).
 Percentage error metrics cannot be used when there are zero or close-to-zero values because there would be a division by zero, or the values would tend to infinity.
 Thus, the metric can be unstable.
-As the original M4 dataset is specifically prepared to avoid negative, zero, and close-to-zero values, this is a manageable problem.
+In the present application, however, this concern is substantially reduced because the original M4 dataset was specifically prepared to exclude negative, zero, and near-zero values.
 The sMAPE is still a helpful error metric, as it is easy to interpret.

 The MASE is one of the most widely used forecast error metrics in contemporary forecasting literature.
 It overcomes the issues of the other metrics mentioned above and is more suitable from a research perspective.
 The idea of MASE is to scale the out-of-sample mean absolute error (MAE) of the forecasting method at hand (the numerator in equation (\ref{eq:mase})) with the in-sample MAE of some benchmark method (the denominator in equation (\ref{eq:mase})).
 In the original publication of Hyndman and Köhler \citep{Hyndman2006a}, the naive forecast method (\(m = 1\)) is proposed as the benchmark.
 However, benchmark methods, like the seasonal naive approach (\(m = 12\) or \(m = 4\)), result in a more appropriate benchmark for seasonal time series \citep{Makridakis2020}.